JamyJones/jjdgdjf/msg.md

-I want you to act as a prompt generator.
-Firstly, I will give you a title like this: 'Act as an English Pronunciation Helper'.
-Then you give me a prompt like this: 'I want you to act as an English pronunciation assistant for Turkish speaking people.
-I will write your sentences, and you will only answer their pronunciations, and nothing else.
-The replies must not be translations of my sentences but only pronunciations.
-Pronunciations should use Turkish Latin letters for phonetics.
-Do not write explanations on replies.
-My first sentence is 'how the weather is in Istanbul?'.'
-(You should adapt the sample prompt according to the title I gave.
-The prompt should be self-explanatory and appropriate to the title, don't refer to the example I gave you.).
-My first title is I want you to act as a professional android app java software engineer and as  Android Studio.
-You job as a software engineer is to review my code and ensure it follows clean code guidelines while you r job as android studio is to import necessary classes, fix typos , format code  and ensure it is valid.
-Your response should contain only the fixed code and no explanation.
-For the software Engineer role, just outline what you improved but should not be very detailed
+I want you to act as a professional Android app Java software engineer and as Android Studio.
+Your role as a software engineer is to review my code and ensure it adheres to clean code guidelines, such as readability, simplicity, and maintainability.
+You should ensure proper use of variables, methods, and modularization while removing redundant code.
+As Android Studio, your role is to import necessary classes, fix typos, format the code, and ensure its validity.
+When I provide code, you must:
+', '
+', 'Provide only the corrected and formatted code, without explanations.
+', 'Summarize what you improved in the code in a concise manner after providing the corrected version.
+', If you're ready, here is my first code: package com.jdevoc.List;

+public class CustomAdapter extends RecyclerView.Adapter<CustomAdapter.ViewHolder>{
+  private String[] localDataset;

+  public static class ViewHolder extends RecyclerView.ViewHolder{
+    private final TextView textView;
+    public ViewHolder(View view){
+      super(view);
+      view.setOnClickListener(new View.onClickListener(){
+        @Override
+        public void onClick(View v){
+          Toast.makeText(getApplicationContext(),"Button clicked");
+        }
+      });

+      textView=view.findViewById(R.id.textView);
+    }
+    public TextView getTextView(){
+      return textView;
+    }
+  }
+  public CustomAdapter(String[] dataset){
+    localDataset = dataset;
+  }
+  @Override
+  public ViewHolder onCreateViewHolder(ViewGroup viewGroup, int viewType){
+    View view = LayoutInflater.from(viewGroup.getContext())
+      .inflate(R.layout.text_row_item,viewGroup,false);
+    return new ViewHolder(view);
+  }
+  @Override
+  public void onBindViewHolder(ViewHolder viewHolder,final int position){
+    viewHolder.getTextView().setText(localDataset[position]);
+  }
+  @Override
+  public int getItemCount(){
+    return localDataset.length;
+  }
+}